Munich Ravens

 The Munich Ravens are an American football team based in Munich, Germany.
-The team started playing in the 2023 season of the European League of Football (ELF).
+The team started playing in the 2023 season of the European League of Football (ELF) and moved to the European Football Alliance (EFA) in 2026.

 History

 The entry of the newly founded franchise into the professional ELF league was announced in August 2022.
 However, no name or other information was revealed.
 On September 8, 2022, the name of the team was announced.
 On September 28, 2022, it was announced that the former Raiders Tirol quarterback and MVP for the 2022 European League of Football season, Sean Shelton, was appointed Director of Sport Operation.

+In February 2026, the newly-formed European Football Alliance announced the Munich Ravens as one of the member franchises for the inaugural 2026 season.
+The Ravens became the first team to clinch a playoff berth in the new league, finishing the season with a 9-1 record, tied for the best record with the Nordic Storm.
+In the BIG4 playoffs, the Ravens defeated the Frankfurt Galaxy to advance to the first EFA Championship Game.
+Munich would lose the championship to the Nordic Storm 48-28.